TrisTheKitten/Python-Download-Manager/README.md

 # Python-Download-Manager
-A Python-based open-source file downloader that allows users to download multiple files from the internet, either individually or in bulk.
+A Python-based open-source youtube video downloader that allows users to download videos from youtube, either individually or in bulk.

 !!!
 Update !!!